Michelle Holland

-Michelle Holland (born 1973), is a Canadian politician, who was elected to Toronto City Council in the 2010 city council election, defeating Adrian Heaps in Ward 35.
+Michelle Holland (born 1973) is a Canadian politician.
+She was elected to Toronto City Council in the 2010 city council election, defeating Adrian Heaps in Ward 35.

 Background

 Holland was born and raised in Chatham, Ontario.
 She started working as a student in the offices of Deputy Prime Minister Herb Gray in Windsor during her undergraduate degree in 1995.
 She also worked for MPPs Sandra Pupatello and Dave Levac.
 She spent some time working as a consultant before entering politics herself.
 She then moved to Toronto to pursue her studies in International Relations at the University of Toronto.

-She married Lorenzo Berardinetti.
-They were married on October 7, 2004.
+She married Lorenzo Berardinetti on October 7, 2004.
 He served as Liberal Member of Provincial Parliament for Scarborough Southwest from 2003 to 2018 and had previously been a city councillor (Ward 37).
 Known by the surname Berardinetti for a brief period of her political career, she reverted to using her maiden surname in 2014 after their legal separation.
 They finalized their divorce in 2018.